 When configuring autoscaling, we can decide the maximum capacity for the table and the conditions on which this capacity should be changed.

-Let us review the code below that configures AutoScaling for the DynamoDB table.
+Let us go through the below code that configures AutoScaling for the DynamoDB table.

 export class AwsDynamodbStack extends Stack {